Facial Plastic Surgery: Edward Szachowicz, MD

 “The good news is those fat cells treated with KYBELLA can no longer store or accumulate fat.”

 KYBELLA (deocycholic acid) is an FDA-approved injectable treatment which gradually dissolves the unwanted fat from the area just under your chin, called the submental region.
 Now, without surgery, this injectable office treatment for the double chin area can permanently destroy treated fat cells with 2 to 4 treatments, spaced a month apart.
-Dr. Edward Szachowicz performs KYBELLA injections in Edina to help Minneapolis-St. Paul residents treat fat under the chin that can be genetic, associated with weight gain or aging and is often resistant to both diet and exercise.
+Dr. Edward Szachowicz performs KYBELLA injections at his Edina plastic surgery practice to help Minneapolis-St. Paul residents treat fat under the chin that can be genetic, associated with weight gain or aging and is often resistant to both diet and exercise.